 - Promoting discussions and brainstorming amongst the NMS about these issues or gathering and putting together the professionals' views regarding the priorities for the development of CMU and of capital markets in general

 The composition of members of the CMC should combine experienced professionals and prestigious academics in capital markets areas, as such trying to achieve the best possible functioning of the Commission and the optimization of its role within EFFAS strategy".
-As in all other commissions the participation is on honorary basis and travel expenses are not supported by EFFAS, therefore most of the activity will be done electronically and via conference call.
+As in all other commissions the participation is on an honorary basis and travel expenses are not supported by EFFAS, therefore most of the activity will be done electronically and via conference call.

 Raul Manuel Nunes da Costa Simões Marques

-After completing the Economics Degree at ISEG in 1983, Raul was the Head of the Financial Department of CIMPOR-Cimentos de Portugal until 1989.
+After completing his Economics Degree at ISEG in 1983, Raul was the Head of the Financial Department of CIMPOR-Cimentos de Portugal until 1989.
 In late 1989 he became Head of Research at Gestifundo, at the time a leading and innovative fund management company in Portugal, where he was later promoted to Director and Chief Investment Officer.
 In 1994 Raul moved to BPI Fundos, where he was General Director until late 1995.

 Between 1995 and early 1999 he was Managing Director and CIO at TottaFundos and Totta Pensões, companies of the then Champalimaud Group, later acquired by Santander.
 In 1999 he became General Director and later Managing Director at BIG-Banco de Investimento Global, a highly innovative bank created in 1999.
-Between 2002 and mid 2015 Raul has been Managing Director at Banif Investimento and its affiliates in asset management and private equity businesses.
+Between 2002 and mid 2015 Raul was Managing Director at Banif Investimento and its affiliates in asset management and private equity businesses.

-Raul Marques has also been Director and President of APAF-Associação Portuguesa de Analistas Financeiros from 2006 until 2015, member of the Advisory Council of CMVM (Stock Exchange Commission) from 2009 to 2011 and is a Board Member of Ordem dos Economistas.
+Raul Marques was also Director and President of APAF-Associação Portuguesa de Analistas Financeiros from 2006 until 2015, member of the Advisory Council of CMVM (Stock Exchange Commission) from 2009 to 2011 and is a Board Member of Ordem dos Economistas.
 Raul has been a Member of the EMC of EFFAS from 2014 to 2017.